Built by Metorial, the integration platform for agentic AI.

 update_pull_request

-Update an existing pull request's title, body, or state.
+Update an existing pull request's metadata.

 Parameters: